 4) We didn’t want anything habit-forming or that needed to be cycled to remain effective.

-As it turns out, if you care about what you put in your body, once we have a formula, we’re left with almost more questions than when we began.
+As it turns out, if you care about what you put in your body, once you have a formula, you’re left with almost more questions than when you began.

 Plato is made from branded standardized extracts